• Skip to primary navigation

 Image of what is believed to be the image of Christ on the Shroud of Turin, a burial cloth.

 The Shroud of Turin is one of the world’s most important artifacts.
-The cloth dates back to the 13th and 14th centuries and bears a faint print of the face and body that is believed to be of Jesus of Nazareth.
+The cloth dates back to the 13th and 14th centuries.
+It bears a faint print of the face and body that is believed to be of Jesus of Nazareth.
 Chocolate aside, the shroud is probably Turin’s most popular attraction.
 Even though you may not get to see the real thing because it’s kept under protection, images of the shroud are displayed in great detail at the Cathedral of St. John the Baptist, also known as the Cathedral of Turin.

 Posts from Italy and Malta: